Oneflow-Inc/DLPerf/README.md

 ## Other Test Results(special cases)

-This section maintains the results of the special case models such as:
+This section maintains the results of the special case models:
 - WideDeepLearning,
 - InsightFace,
-- Generative Pre-trained Transformer (GPT), etc.
+- Generative Pre-trained Transformer (GPT).

 ### Latest Test Report